Mazi-John/pbm-specialty-cost-drivers-and-biosimilar-adoption-analytics/README.md

 ## BACKGROUND ##

-REgain, a pharmacy benefits manager established in 2001, seeks to make sense of its data since the advent of originator biologics and the biosimilars that have trailed them.
-REgain has made recent efforts to ensure the increasing use of biosimilars in the stead of originator specialty drugs and would like to receive feedback on how well their interventions have fared and gain insights regarding further changes that may be required.
+REgain, a pharmacy benefits manager established in 2022, seeks to make sense of its data on originator biologics and the biosimilars that have trailed them.
+REgain has made recent efforts to ensure the increasing use of biosimilars in the stead of originator specialty drugs and the company executives especially the chief financial officer and the director of clinical operations would like to receive feedback on how well their interventions have fared and gain insights regarding further changes that may be required.
+They seek, among other requirements, to understand the following questions:

+--how well are we doing with putting patients on biosimilars when they start therapy?
+--are physicians still initiating originators?
+--how much of the total specialty drug spend can be attributed to biosimilars?
+--are our high cost tier patients switching members to biosimilars from originators?

 ## DATA STRUCTURE ##

 The dataset covers one year, so it’s focused on intra-year trends and cross-sectional analysis, including month-over-month variation, cost concentration and biosimilar adoption patterns.
-The REgain database structure is depicted below having the following tables: claims, clients, drug_master, industries, member_specialty-drug, members, MemberAnnualSpend, client_annual_trend etc.
+The REgain database structure is depicted below having the following tables:
+claims: provides the members etc clients, drug_master, industries, member_specialty-drug, members, MemberAnnualSpend, client_annual_trend etc.

 ![ERD](images/ERD.png)

 ## EXECUTIVE SUMMARY ##

-Pharmacy spend is highly concentrated with specialty drugs driving most of the costs.
-While biosimilar adoption is moderate overall and improving among new starts, the top 1% remain concentrated on originator biologics, limiting near term cost savings.
+Pharmacy spend is highly concentrated with specialty drugs driving 72.4% of the costs with originator biologics, especially Adalimumab, having a prominent share.
+While biosimilar adoption or penetration is moderate overall (27.47%) and improving among new starts (33.73%), the top 1% remain concentrated on originator biologics, limiting near term cost savings.

 [![Dashboard](images/dashboard_overview.png)](https://app.powerbi.com/groups/me/dashboards/29181355-eb6e-41b6-a0f8-ce0fc6703299?experience=power-bi)